Alex17319/Design/README.md

 <img src="FUCS - Ukraine Pub Crawl/Shirt design v37a member.png" alt="A4 shirt design: Yellow text on blue, surrounded by some other graphics, and reading 'Russian warship, go FUCS yourself.
 Regards, the Flinders Uni Computer Society'" width="28.70%"/><img src="Utils/Padding.png" width="1%"></img><img src="FUCS - Ukraine Pub Crawl/Social media square A v2.png" alt="Social media square: Yellow text on blue, surrounded by some other graphics, and reading 'Russian warship, go FUCS yourself.
 Regards, the Flinders Uni Computer Society'" width="40.59%"/><img src="Utils/Padding.png" width="1%"></img><img src="FUCS - Ukraine Pub Crawl/Shirt design v37b exec.png" alt="A4 shirt design for organisers: Blue text on yellow, surrounded by some other graphics, and reading 'Russian warship, go FUCS yourself.
 Regards, the Flinders Uni Computer Society'" width="28.70%"/>

 © Alex Priest & FUCS 2022

+## FLASC physical branding items

+Physical branding items made for the FLinders Academic Science Club, to replace their existing branding items when they went by the name Thinking CaPS.
+The items included a 2m tall pull-up banner, 2m wide hallway banner, 90 cm wide stickers, and circular floor adhesives.
+The first three designs were made in Inkscape, while the last was made in Canva.
+In both cases, CMYK conversion was performed using Krita (RGB versions are shown here).

+© Alex Priest & FLASC 2022